 Effective January 1, 2016: 9-month salaried academic wage appointment employees who are appointed at less than .50 FTE will accrue sick leave proportional to the employee's appointment percentage.

 University policies and guidelines for leave administration and usage are applicable to Gradual Retirement Program participants.
 Leave (sick, vacation) accruals and usage are subject to University policies and procedures.

-Gradual Retirement Program Application and Agreement Procedures appointment, duties to be performed and initial work schedule.
+Gradual Retirement Program Application and Agreement Procedures

 Faculty Member: